trptcolin/taking-command-of-the-command-line-workshop/doc/exercises/03_stitching_commands_together_exercises.md

    Search `man bash` for "REDIRECTION" for more fun!

    The required counterpoint to the above silliness: Error messages are good actually, because they help us to understand what's going wrong!

+1. Check out `tee` (via `man tee`), which copies standard input to both standard output (like `cat`) as well as to a file of your choosing.
+   `tee` can be very useful when you have a pipeline of commands and want to inspect the intermediate results of some step in the middle.